dexter1918/Task_-Level1_Linux_Module/README.md

 		sudo adduser $3
       }
       ```
-   * Follwing is how we create an user called "xyz" on our server through `internsctl user create <username>`.\
+   * Follwing is how we create an user called "xyz" on our server through `internsctl user create xyz`.\
    \
      <img src = "/images/img_8.png">